Conversion rate optimization (CRO) is important in today’s SEO and the world of digital marketing.

-That brings us to conversion rate optimization (CRO) – a phenomenal approach to maximizing the website visitors that come to your pages through search engines.
+That brings us to conversion rate optimization, a phenomenal approach to maximizing the potential of website visitors that come to your pages through search engines.

 In this in-depth article, we look at SEO vs. CRO, as well as how to merge both conversion rate practices to achieve the best results.